vedran-kolka-syntio/risingwave-docs/versioned_docs/version-0.1.14/deploy/risingwave-local.md

 3. Start RisingWave.

-    To start RisingWave, in the terminal, navigate to the directory where RisingWave is downloaded, and run the following command.
+    To start RisingWave, in the terminal, navigate to the directory where RisingWave is cloned, and run the following command.

     ```shell
-    ./risingwave playground
+    ./risedev playground
     ```